Guidance on identifying funding

 The University of Oxford academic community wishes to ensure the widest possible access to its world-class research.
 The value and utility of research outputs increases the more broadly they are available to be considered and used by others.
 A core component of this is open access.

 Open-access (OA) literature is digital, online, free to access (including for those who do not have personal or institutional subscriptions to journals) and free of most copyright and licensing restrictions.
+Oxford University, the Research Excellence Framework (REF) and major research funders all have policies that require researchers to make their work open access.

 Reporting and Archiving